junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Cas notices his face when Dean comes back in.

 "What is it?"
 Cas lifts his head and upper body a little from the reclining chair, trying to get a better look at Dean.
-The tattoo artist pushes him back down and snaps at him not to move.
+The tattoo artist pushes him back down on the chest and snaps at him not to move.

 The look on Dean's face shifts between hope and a hint of afraid.